SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/Install and setup.rst

    curl -fLO <download link>
    tar xzf <file that you downloaded>

-To use oss-cad-suite in a shell you need to load it's environment, e.g. via ``souce <path to oss-cad-suite>/environment``.
+To use oss-cad-suite in a shell you need to load it's environment, e.g. via ``source <path to oss-cad-suite>/environment``.

 Mac OS X Installation